joshuabecker91/joshuabecker91/README.md

 I am actively seeking a full time position: Software Engineer Full Stack or Back End.
 I am also open to specialized roles in Machine Learning/Artificial Intelligence, Cloud, Cybersecurity, Data.

-My resume can be found on LinkedIn under the featured section.
+:page_facing_up: My resume can be found on LinkedIn under the featured section.
 Thank you for your time!

 Please do not hesitate to reach out: joshua.becker91@gmail.com